exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 ###### Testing it out so far

-So far I have just been talking about yaml files, but I haven't told a cluster to make it so yet.
+So far I have just been talking about yaml files, but I haven't told the cluster to make it so yet.
-For that I'll need to hop onto my cloud shell environment where I have already created a [GKE](https://cloud.google.com/kubernetes-engine) instance.
+I'll need to hop onto my cloud shell environment where I have already created a [GKE](https://cloud.google.com/kubernetes-engine) instance.
 Here I'll use the ```kubectl apply``` command to have my cluster start running the Service.
-In order to swap in my environment variable for my site image, I'll [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) and pipe the result to the kubectl command.
+In order to swap in my environment variable for my site image, I'll use [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) and pipe the result to the kubectl command.

 {{< highlight bash >}}
 tom@cloudshell:~/git/thomasflanigan $ cat k8s-config.yaml | envsubst | kubectl apply -f -